jobready/skyfire/README.md

-# NPM Assets
+# Skyfire

-NPM Assets replaces the asset pipeline in Ruby On Rails applications.
+Skyfire is a ruby gem (and node package) that replaces the asset pipeline in Ruby On Rails applications.

 It uses node utilities (npm, browserify) to manage assets and js/css packages.